denten-books/plain-text/2-device.md

 contain beautiful diagrams, sprouting nodes and edges, with titles like "Structure of a Cottage Family," "A Handicraft Group," and "The Civilian Social Atom."
 Moreno was also a humanist and a philosopher of technology and culture.
-In opposition to eugenics, popular at the time, his answer to "Who Shall Survive?" was "everyone" [@moreno_who_1953, 245].
+In opposition to eugenics, a popular philosophy at the time, his answer to "Who Shall Survive?" was "everyone" [@moreno_who_1953, 245].

-Humanity, according to Moreno, faces two major threats: first embodied in the aggression from other human beings, and second, in the aggression of robots or, what Moreno alternatively calls the "cultural conserve" and the "zootechnical animal" [@moreno_who_1953, 237].
+Humanity, according to Moreno, faces two major threats: first embodied in the aggression from other human beings, and second, in the aggression of robots or, what Moreno alternatively called the "cultural conserve" and the "zootechnical animal" [@moreno_who_1953, 237].
 Robots for Moreno encompass all devices, social structures, and products of the mind that diminish creativity.
 With time, "technical devices" and the "methods in the making of cultural products" are inherited and "used with less friction."
 For Moreno, technology is above all a labor-saving device, creativity being the single most important kind of labor.
-When the effort of creativity is diminished significantly, humans begin to "neglect and abandon the genuine and outstanding creative process."
+When the effort of creativity diminishes significantly, humans begin to "neglect and abandon the genuine and outstanding creative process."
 The robot leads to the extinguishing of "all the active, living moments," striving towards the "illusion of the finished, perfected product" [@moreno_who_1953, 233].
 This illusion reduces humans to "machine-addicts," residing in a "jungle of robots" that threatens to suffocate all spontaneous activity.
 Through robots, life then becomes a script.